Extreme weather

-Extreme weather or extreme climate events includes unexpected, unusual, severe, or unseasonal weather; weather at the extremes of the historical distribution—the range that has been seen in the past.
-Often, extreme events are based on a location's recorded weather history and defined as lying in the most unusual ten percent.
-The main types of extreme weather include heat waves, cold waves and tropical cyclones.
-The effects of extreme weather events are seen in rising economic costs, loss of human lives, droughts, floods, landslides and changes in ecosystems.
+Extreme weather includes unexpected, unusual, severe, or unseasonal weather; weather at the extremes of the historical distribution—the range that has been seen in the past.
+Extreme events are based on a location's recorded weather history.
+The main types of extreme weather include heat waves, cold waves, droughts, and heavy precipitation or storm events, such as tropical cyclones.
+Extreme weather can have various effects, from natural hazards such as floods and landslides to social costs on human health and the economy.
+Severe weather is a particular type of extreme weather which poses risks to life and property.